 We'll do all the arrangements so you can focus on helping.

 Gain experience and knowledge while providing the long term volunteers a boost in organizing, sorting, and resourcing the refugees who are living on the streets.

-Travel with InSite to a refugee camp in one of the locations in Europe: Greece, France or Serbia for 7 days volunteering within the many different NGO's working to ease the pain and suffering of the thousands of people displaced due to war and instability in their home countries.
+Travel with InSite to a refugee camp in Greece for 7 days volunteering within the many different NGO's working to ease the pain and suffering of the thousands of people displaced due to war and instability in their home countries.

 In the 60 days, you'll participate in 18 hours of training/preparation on which you'll receive a certificate of completion in leadership in social justice.

 We'll do all the arrangements so you can focus on helping.